sij5180/SRA_111_13_Spring/syllabus.md

 ### 5c.
 Quizzes

-Schedule each quiz in 104 Pollock Building at [http://www.testing.psu.edu/Students/](http://www.testing.psu.edu/Students/).
-Each multiple choice/ short answer quiz builds on previous course material, but is technically not comprehensive.
+Each multiple choice/short answer quiz builds on previous course material, but is technically not comprehensive.
 A practice Angel quiz should be available five-days before each quiz.
 See [my study tips](https://github.com/mfriedenberg/Teaching-Common/blob/master/study_tips.md).
 Excused students have one week to make-up quizzes.

 #### Make-up quizzes